handcraftedinthealps/ElasticsearchBundle/Resources/doc/mapping.md

                 hosts:
                     - 127.0.0.1:9200
             mappings:
-                AppBundle: ~ #Document dir will be Document.
+                App: ~ #Document dir will be Document.
                 CustomBundle:
                     document_dir: Entity #For this bundle will search documents in the Entity.